ACROSS ETERNITY

 The three men rushed outside to a scene of horror.
 The pig-nosed man was gone, replaced with a hulking bipedal boar, knocking soldiers aside like ragdolls.
 He was twice the size of an average man, walking on hooved feet while swinging his massive arms like tree trunks.
 He released a deranged snarl from between a pair of long tusks and two sets of jagged teeth, accentuated by a grunt with every attack.
 Beastmen could either change their appearance to take on some of the traits of their totem beasts or turn into animals altogether, but not a snarling juggernaut like this.
 This was the result of an outside force.

-The surrounding soldiers and knights lunged with their weapons, slashing and stabbing at the monster with everything they had.
-Their swords were enchanted with light magic, inflicting holy damage to the creature that burned his flesh, but it wasn’t nearly enough to save them from the monster’s wrath and fury.
 Irritated by the knights’ holy steel, the beast grabbed one soldier and threw him, sending him crashing through a nearby house, then shrieked as another soldier stabbed him in the back with a spear.
 He turned and swatted the soldier with a backhand strike, but that was enough to send him flying through the air with mangled limbs and a crushed torso.

 “Archers, keep him distracted!
 The rest of you, aim for his legs!”
 Lupin shouted.

 The soldiers followed his commands, with archers blanketing the monster’s face and chest with arrows and the melee fighters ducking under the barrage and attacking his legs.
-However, though they could tear his flesh and bloody his coarse hair, their blades and arrows struggled to cut through his muscles, and any pain they inflicted increased his fury.
+However, though they could tear his flesh and bloody his coarse fur, their blades and arrows struggled to cut through his muscles, and any pain they inflicted increased his fury.
 He grabbed one soldier, ignoring the man’s terrified screaming as he pulled his meal towards his jaws.

 Paulman jumped into the fray, striking the back of the monster’s knee with his glowing axe.
 Forced to kneel, the snarling boar was too distracted to kill the soldier he was holding.
 As he roared in pain, Reynolds, holding a crossbow, took careful aim, but the bow was empty.
 Blue mana crept along the weapon as moisture gathered from the air and formed a bolt of suspended water.